We all have our own ideas of what we mean when we say things like:

-Sadly, if we continue to resist the Holy Spirit’s direction to appease our flesh, God will let us have our way.
+Sadly, if we continue to resist the Holy Spirit’s direction to stop appeasing our flesh, God will let us have our way.
 Paul urges us to lay aside the “old self” or the evil inclination and be RENEWED in the spirit of our mind.

 Eph.
 4:20-24 But you did not learn Christ in this way, (21) if indeed you have heard Him and have been taught in Him, just as truth is in Jesus, (22) that, in reference to your former manner of life, you lay aside the old self, which is being corrupted in accordance with the lusts of deceit, (23) and that you be renewed in the spirit of your mind, (24) and put on the new self, which in the likeness of God has been created in righteousness and holiness of the truth.

-Paul continues in the Book of Ephesians by advising us to be imitators of God.
+Paul continues in the Book of Ephesians by advising Believers to be imitators of God.
 The process of laying aside the “old man/self” and taking on the “new self/man” is often called sanctification.
-It is NOT salvation.
+This is NOT about salvation.
 It is a process.
 A journey.
 A walk.
 A way of life.
 This is the wilderness experience.
 But how do we know what to kick aside and what to take on?
 Paul again exhorts us:

 Eph.
 5:15-17 Therefore be careful how you walk, not as unwise men but as wise, (16) making the most of your time, because the days are evil.
 (17) So then do not be foolish, but understand what the will of the Lord is.

 We must be careful and diligent as we follow the Lord.
-We must seek YHWH’s will and learn what is pleasing to Him.
-This is much different than pleasing men, their tradition, and their theology.
+We must seek God’s will and learn what is pleasing to Him.
+This is much different than pleasing men, their tradition, or their theology.
 Nevertheless, we can do this without sinning in anger or speaking evil of those that aren’t in the exact place we are on the path.
-In other words, our lev must become obedient to YHWH.
+In other words, our lev must become obedient to Adonai.

-The only instructions we have is the Bible.
+The Bible is our instruction.
 Thus, the Words of Life are contained within its leaves (pages).
 I can either reject them or follow them.
 But this is where the controversy arises.
 Is the whole Book meant for my instruction or are there parts I should ignore?
 When I stand back from all the theological arguments and the thoughts of men, the answer seems rather simple.

-A whole (restored/complete) adam or man will fear God and keep His commandments, because he has a mind (lev) set on serving the Creator.
+A whole (restored/complete) adam (man/woman) will fear God and keep His commandments, because he has a mind (lev) set on serving the Creator.
 This is a person that has given his inner authority (lev) over to the ultimate Authority of the Universe.